flutter/plugins/packages/local_auth/README.md

 <manifest>
 ```

-On Android, you can only check for existence of fingerprint hardware prior
+On Android, you can check only for existence of fingerprint hardware prior
 to API 29 (Android Q).
 Therefore, if you would like to support other biometrics
-types (such as face scanning), *do not* call `getAvailableBiometrics`.
-Simply call
+types (such as face scanning) and you want to support SDKs lower than Q,
-`authenticateWithBiometrics`.
-This will return an error if there was no hardware
+*do not* call `getAvailableBiometrics`.
+Simply call `authenticateWithBiometrics`.
-available.
+This will return an error if there was no hardware available.

 ## Sticky Auth